john-38787364/antifier/README.txt

 -1,     #from grade >-2% to <=-1% will cause trainer to exert resistance level 3 etc.
 ... etc.

+The resistance level 7 was most extensively tested for power calculations so it is recommended that grades 0-2% are around this level

 To change the power calculation:
 The basic formula is speed x resistance level.
 Each resistance level is contained within the "factors" dictionary variable as resistance level:[multiplier],[additional power]